 The federal Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors and collection agencies from engaging in certain types of communications while collecting debts from consumers.
-Whether a debt collector's collection calls on Sunday violate the FDCPA depend on whether the collector knows that is a bad time for you to receive the calls.
+Whether a debt collector's collection calls on Sunday violate the FDCPA depend on if the collector knows that it's a bad time for you to receive the calls.

 The FDCPA is a federal law that prohibits bill collectors from engaging in certain activities or behaviors while collecting consumer debts.
-It generally does not apply to the collection of business debts, nor does it apply to creditors collecting their own debts.
-(Learn more about who's covered by the FDCPA.)
+It generally doesn't apply to the collection of business debts, nor does it apply to creditors collecting their own debts, except in the case of some debt buyers.

 The Federal Trade Commission (FTC) has issued commentary addressing various aspects of the FDCPA, including what types of calls are inconvenient.
 In the past, the FTC deemed collection calls on Sunday as inconvenient.
 However, recently the FTC changed positions and stated that Sunday collection calls are not per se violations of the FDCPA.

 It's important to note the FTC Commentary is not binding on courts—judges are free to, and do, disregard what the FTC has to say about the FDCPA if it conflicts with the statute itself or case law.

-While Sunday calls do not automatically violate the FDCPA, they are prohibited if the collector knows that Sunday is not a good day for you to receive collection calls.
+While Sunday calls don't automatically violate the FDCPA, they are prohibited if the collector knows that Sunday is not a good day for you to receive collection calls.
 To let the debt collector know, simply tell the collector that Sunday is not a convenient time for you to receive calls.
 Make a written note of the date and time you inform the collector of this fact, and the substance of your conversation.

-You can sue the collector to stop the Sunday calls and to obtain monetary damages.
-(To learn more about remedies for FDCPA violations, see the articles in Damages for FDCPA Violations.)
+You can sue the collector to stop the Sunday calls and get monetary damages.